|

 Up to one hour of unsupervised study time for each hour of class time plus supervised study time may also be assigned under this activity and tracked for attendance purposes.
 A statement from the educational program indicating the amount of study time required must be used to determine the assignment of hours.

-This activity includes activities conducted by the W-2 agency or other work training provider to prepare a participant for a specific work site and the job site must have a training site supervisor.
+This includes activities conducted by the W-2 agency or other work training provider to prepare a participant for a specific work site.
+The job site must have a training site supervisor.

 The activity must serve a useful public purpose or be a project in which its costs are partially or wholly offset by revenue generated by such projects.
 The program funding agency must provide Worker’s Compensation and Unemployment Insurance.

-This activity includes activities conducted by the W-2 agency or other work training provider to prepare a participant for a specific work site and the job site must have a training site supervisor.
+This activity includes activities conducted by the W-2 agency or other work training provider to prepare a participant for a specific work site.
+The job site must have a training site supervisor.

 The activity must serve a useful public purpose or be a project in which its costs are partially or wholly offset by revenue generated by such projects.
 The program funding agency must provide Worker’s Compensation and Unemployment Insurance.